 If the nanny will be transporting your kids to and from school, activities, or outings, be sure there are enough vehicles to go around.
 If you are driving one vehicle to work and your spouse is driving the other, is the nanny able to fit your children into her own car and willing to use it?
 If she is, check to see whether her vehicle is safe and reliable.
 You would also then most likely be expected to pay for mileage.

-In our care, with four children, we provided a minivan for the nanny to use.
+In our case, with four children, we provided a minivan for the nanny to use.
 That car payment and insurance were, of course, another expense related to hiring a nanny.

 Mistake #7: Skipping the trial run.